poole/lanyon/_posts/2016-06-05-defconqual2016-kiss.md

 category: writeup
 ---

-this problem is simple assembly challenge.
+This problem is simple assembly challenge.

 ```c